sralex/speech_separation/README.md

-# Enhance net deployment
+# Speech Separation

 This is a small AI deployment demo with Flask + Keras + Gunicorn + nginx + docker.

-The project consists in a LSTM network to create a IRM in order to extract the voice in the audio file, it's a similar approach taken in [https://arxiv.org/pdf/2002.11241.pdf](https://arxiv.org/pdf/2002.11241.pdf).
+The project consists in a LSTM network to create a IRM in order to separate the voice of an speaker from the original audio signal, the network is a similar approach to [https://arxiv.org/pdf/2002.11241.pdf](https://arxiv.org/pdf/2002.11241.pdf).

-Here you will find an `` app/main.py `` file that contains all the functionalities related to the IA model, a keras model in `` app/test.json `` and weights in `` app/test.h5 `` .
+Here you will find an `` app/main.py `` file that contains all the functionalities related to the IA model, a keras model in `` app/test.json `` and weights in `` app/test.h5 ``.

-The main purpose of the system is to separate the voice from everything else, with few computational resources (currently 16mb), here you will find the project in deployment mode.
+The main purpose of the system is to separate the human voice from everything else, with few computational resources (currently 16mb), here you will find the project in deployment mode.

 Frameworks and technologies used: